faranalytics/socketnaut/README.md

 ## Support

-If you have a feature request or if something isn't working for you, please submit an [issue](https://github.com/faranalytics/socketnaut/issues) or start a [discussion](https://github.com/faranalytics/socketnaut/discussions).
-You are also welcome to reach out to one of the authors directly:
+If you have a feature request or run into any issues, feel free to submit an [issue](https://github.com/faranalytics/socketnaut/issues) or start a [discussion](https://github.com/faranalytics/socketnaut/discussions).
+You’re also welcome to reach out directly to one of the authors at any time.

 - [Adam Patterson](https://github.com/adamjpatterson)